Published: 28 June 2024

 Everyone’s experience (and timescale) varies when it comes to remortgaging; one size doesn’t fit all!
 It’ll depend on your lender, existing mortgage, and your current circumstances.

-On completion of the remortgage, you’ll be placed on a new mortgage deal which could involve two new, key changes to your term and interest rate.
+On completion of the remortgage, you’ll be placed on a new mortgage deal which could involve key changes to your term and interest rate.

 And there are four key stages involved when remortgaging your home:

-An Agreement in Principle (AiP) helps you understand how much money a lender can offer you to remortgage without needing a full credit check.
-And to make things easier, many lenders now offer this service online for you to fill out!
+A Decision in Principle (DiP) helps you understand how much money a lender can offer you to remortgage without needing a full credit check.
+And to make things easier, many lenders now offer this service online for you to fill out.

-One thing to bear in mind, though, is that the AiP doesn’t guarantee that you’ll be approved for a remortgage.
-But it will help you understand the options available to you.
+One thing to bear in mind, though, is that the DiP doesn’t guarantee that you’ll be approved for a remortgage.
+But it will help you understand your options.

-When remortgaging your home, there are some standard costs you’ll need to prepare for before you make the leap.
+When remortgaging your home, there's some standard costs you’ll need to prepare for before you make the leap.
 These can include:

 It’s important to take these costs seriously so you can work out if remortgaging your home suits your current budget.